 Family members could become paid caregivers through the Cash and Counseling or Consumer Direction Care Medicaid Programs.
 Learn about eligibility requirements, how to apply and benefits you could receive.93 Comments

-Methods of Paying for Assisted Living
+Methods of Payment and Financing Options for Assisted Living

 Medicaid or Medicare: Who Pays for Nursing Home Fees?